haileytapia/portfolio/CircularSankeyChartDomo.md

 ![Data converted from spreadsheet to circular Sankey chart.](https://github.com/haileytapia/portfolio/assets/78626762/ccb84f53-8b9d-44b8-b083-5a82cdb5925c)

-## Customize circular sankey chart
+## Customize circular sankey charts

 You can customize the appearance of a circular Sankey chart in several ways, many of which are possible with the **Chart Properties** tool.
 For more information, see our [Chart Properties](https://domo-support.domo.com/s/article/360042925374?language=en_US) article.